Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-All Soldiers desiring on-post housing must complete a housing application prior to be placed on the wait list.
-When a home becomes available, LMH will contact the Soldier and make an offer.
-If the Soldier accepts the home, he/she must sign a lease.
-The lease will authorize the start of the current resident's Basic Allowance for Housing (BAH) and start of an allotment to pay the monthly rent.
-The rent will equal the BAH "with dependents" for the senior service member authorized to live in the family housing unit.
+All soldiers desiring on-post housing must complete a housing application prior to being placed on the waiting list.
+When a home becomes available, Lincoln Military Housing will contact the soldier and make an offer.
+If the soldier accepts the home, he/she must sign a lease.
+The lease will authorize the start of the current resident's basic allowance for housing and the start of an allotment to pay the monthly rent.
+The rent will equal the BAH with dependents for the senior service member authorized to live in the family housing unit.

-Soldiers may submit an advance packet for placement in housing prior to his/her arrival to Fort Sam Houston.
-Upon arrival to Fort Sam Houston, Soldier will report to Lincoln Military Housing in Bldg 367 to move name from the advance list to the actual list and check on the status of a home.
+Soldiers may submit an advance packet for placement in housing prior to their arrival to Fort Sam Houston.
+Upon arrival to the base, the soldier will report to LMH in Building 367 to move his/her name from the advance list to the actual list and check on the status of a home.

 Visit the Air Force Housing website to find your new home with the Air Force.
 This website serves as a one-stop shop for Airmen and their families to obtain information about the housing options and support services available to them at Air Force bases worldwide.

 Housing for single service members is controlled by each unit.
-New dormitories are also being built.
 There are different configurations for the rooms depending on rank and unit.
 The most common type is 1+1 where each soldier will have his/her individual bedrooms but will share a kitchenette and bathroom.
-All rooms are furnished with a bed, refrigerator/microwave, chest of drawers, night stand, armoire and a desk.
+All rooms are furnished with a bed, a refrigerator and microwave, a chest of drawers, a nightstand, an armoire, and a desk.
 Unaccompanied soldiers are required to stay at the barracks.
 E-6 and above have the option of getting apartments upon approval.

-A Soldier may also voluntarily request priority housing based on Exceptional Family Member Program (EFMP) status.
-LMH will refer the Soldier to the RCI Office to complete Housing Priority Placement Packet.
-Soldiers requiring priority housing placement may request a sample packet from the RCI Operations Manager by calling 210-221-0891.
+A service member may voluntarily request priority housing based on Exceptional Family Member Program status.
+Lincoln Military Housing will refer the service member to the Residential Communities Initiative office to complete a housing priority placement packet.
+Those requiring priority housing placement may request a sample packet from the RCI operations manager by calling 210-221-2250/1983.